zkanda/zkanda.github.io/content/tech/5-installing-python-packages-directly-from-github-using-pip.md

 pip install git+https://github.com/zkanda/lambda-uploader
 ```

-But the code that I want to install is from another branch, so how do we do it?
+But I want to install a code in another branch, so how do we do it?
 We just add @branch_name at the end of the url.

 ```bash
 pip install git+https://github.com/zkanda/lambda-uploader/@add-variables-as-shell-parameter